 Bootstrap Farmer sprung out of my Farm-to-Table Food Truck Model, Veg2Bowl, in Eastern North Carolina.
 I was growing vegetables and herbs in high tunnel greenhouses which would go right into the mobile kitchen.
 Since it's a certified commercial kitchen, I am able to harvest, prepare and serve meals to customers all on the same day with little to no waste.

 Some of the foods that I most frequently grow are lettuce, kale, chard, microgreens, tomatoes, peppers, and onions.
 And of course, a few chickens for pasture raised eggs.
-I am doing a local and fresh version of Blue Apron, except everything is already prepared ready to eat or ready to be heated, along with private events and festivals.
+We are doing a local and fresh version of Blue Apron, except everything is already prepared ready to eat or ready to be heated, along with private events and festivals.

 For better or worse, while I was building the farm for Veg2Bowl, I was noticing tons of things on my little farm that I wish were better or more efficient.
 After months of research, I had figured out the most efficient way to build a high tunnel greenhouse, because knowing I had to build it myself with savings from living with mom and dad, I was not going to waste a dime.
 Then while running the farm, I had the tiny idea of making seed trays so durable that they'd stop breaking on me.